Front Range Fed

 How do you like your eggs?
 We all have our own preferences, but for me, Jammy Eggs are the absolute way to go in almost all scenarios.
 What's a "jammy" egg, you ask?
 It's simply an egg that has been boiled just enough that the egg whites are set, and the yolks have a jam-like consistency.
 Almost runny, but not quite.

 You might not think you need a guide for creating the perfect jammy egg, but it takes a lot of trial and error to know how long to cook the eggs and how to stop them from continuing to cook after they're done boiling.
-Cook them for too little time and you'll end up with runny yolks (and potentially runny egg whites).
-Cook them for too long and you'll have a hard-boiled egg.
-(And while I love hard-boiled eggs too, trust me when I say it's so disheartening when you peel open what you think is a jammy egg masterpiece only to see that light yellow flakey center!)
+Cook them for too little time, and you'll end up with runny yolks (and potentially runny egg whites).
+Cook them for too long, and you'll have a hard-boiled egg.
+(And while I love hard-boiled eggs too, trust me when I say it's so disheartening when you peel open what you think is a jammy egg masterpiece only to see that light yellow flaky center!)

 perfect soft-boiled eggs on plate.